 Find a Location

 Dr. Valentine specializes in family practice sports medicine; focusing on the treatment of athletic and activity injuries, running injuries and sports-related concussions.
-He is also the Medical Director for Sanford’s National Institute for Athletic Health & Performance.
+He is also the Medical Director for Sanford’s Sports Science Institute.
 He has served as a team physician in the WNBA, NBA, LPGA and for multiple DI universities.